Dennis Hart Mahan: Continued career

 Mahan was largely responsible for disseminating ideas of European military theorists throughout the United States, particularly Antoine-Henri Jomini, and his lectures and writings were instrumental to U.S. actions in every conflict from the Mexican–American War and American Civil War to World War I and World War II.
 A proponent of a disciplined professional army in an era when the United States relied on a small standing army augmented with minimally trained volunteers and militia, Mahan strongly advocated providing discipline and training for militia and volunteers as a means of improving their performance on the battlefield.

 The theories Mahan advocated included the use of combined arms to defeat an enemy, rather than relying on infantry with the other arms only in support.
 In his writings, Mahan emphasized the use of artillery, infantry, and cavalry in concert to attack the enemy’s decisive point.
-Mahan also advocated a practical, flexible approach to military operations, blending French doctrine from the battles of the French Revolution and Napoleonic Wars as espoused by Jomini with the realities of warfare in North America, especially the differences between European and American geography and terrain.
+A cautious man by nature, he taught the tactical offensive, but not in an unqualified manner.
+"Great prudence must be shown in advancing, as the troops engaged are liable at any moment to an attack on their flank", he wrote.
+He advocated a practical, flexible approach to military operations, blending French doctrine from the battles of the French Revolution and Napoleonic Wars as espoused by Jomini with the realities of warfare in North America, especially the differences between European and American geography and terrain.
 As a strategist, Mahan advocated for bold measures in battle rather than limited warfare, believing that once a country committed its military to war, the object was to gain an advantageous peace, which could be done only by decisive action.